Links

 Conditionals

-There are following options for conditionals:
+The following options are available for conditionals:

-• User's ID equals a constant value;
+• User's ID equals a constant value

-• User's ID equals to object field value (or to linked object field value, if an action is called from it);
+• User's ID equals to object field value (or to linked object field value, if an action is called from it)

 • User role contains some value (e.g. role = admin,manager contains admin).
-You can list several roles (e.g. role1,role2), and if the user has at least one of them, conditional returns true.
+You can list several roles (e.g. role1,role2), and if the user has at least one of them, conditional returns true

 • Object field equals to a particular constant

-• Linked object field equals to a particular constant — for actions called from linked cards.
+• Linked object field equals to a particular constant (for actions called from linked cards)